Condition Context

 • Reserved context variables: these have special functionality within taco:

-which requires the use of to provide verifiable proof of wallet address ownership specified by the data consumer.
+which requires the use of Authentication Providers to provide verifiable proof of wallet address ownership specified by the data consumer.
 Applications should be cognizant of which reserved context variable they use based on their needs.

 • Custom context variables: these are application-specific, simple key-value pairs where the data consumer can directly specify the values without any verification.